 What Does the Mortgage Modification Entail?

+Application.
 First is the application.
-Most lenders will require proof of income to ensure that the borrower at least has a minimum income to make modified payments.
-Most lenders will also require a credit report, although there is no minimum or maximum credit score necessary.
+Most lenders require proof of income to ensure that the borrower at least has a minimum income to make modified payments.
+Most lenders also require a credit report, although no minimum or maximum credit score is necessary.
 This is usually to determine how much other debt the borrower has to service each month.

+Trial payments.
 Second is the trial period.
-Once all the paperwork is complete, and the lender determines that the borrower will probably meet its minimum requirements, the borrower will be offered an opportunity to make a series of trial payments.
-Three payments are the number I see most often.
+Once all the paperwork is complete and the lender determines that the borrower will probably meet its minimum requirements, the borrower will be offered an opportunity to make a series of trial payments.
+Three payments are typical.